stormdock/ui-grid-examples/top/README.md

 <small><a href="" data-popover data-content="Advertising covers the costs of running this site, and funds extra support and development.">Why does this site have ads?</a></small>
 </div>
 ```

+##### Bringing up the Tutorial

+To bring up this application you must start out in this directory,
+if you start out one level up and try navigating down to here it
+**Does Not Work**.